 ABOVE Left: The set-up.
 I inserted the IMCO “candle” in a 5/8s diameter hole so it wouldn’t get knocked over.
 Center: All is well.
 Right: This happened suddenly at 15 minutes.
 Sorry the focus is poor; it caught me off guard.

 So there you have it, everything you, as a prepper, needs to know about fuel for your Zippo lighters!

 © Ron Brown 2016

 About Ron Brown and the Non-Electric Lighting Series

 I have been working with Ron for a long time.
 We first became acquainted when he introduced his Lanterns, Lamps & Candles CD (still available from his website).
 Later, recognizing that books on CD were not as popular as eBooks, Ron converted all of his material to both print and eBook format.
-This became his Non-Electric Lighting Series, currently being sold on Amazon.
+This became his Non-Electric Lighting Series, currently being sold.